Docs

 This walkthrough will help you move user data from your existing database to Clerk.

-To retain the user data in your database for easy querying, check out the documentation on data synchronization with webhooks.
+To retain the user data in your database for easy querying, see the guide on data synchronization with webhooks.

 1. Clone github.com/clerk/migration-script